Requirements for the PhD degree in Greek and Latin

 - B. The dissertation prospectus: Each student admitted to Candidacy must submit a written dissertation prospectus to his or her Dissertation Committee within six weeks of completing the candidacy examination.
 The entire Dissertation Committee needs to provide feedback and approve the prospectus in order for the dissertation to proceed.
 The student will also arrange with the department's Lecture Committee to make an oral presentation of the prospectus before the department either in the same semester in which the Candidacy Examination is completed or the following semester, but no later.

 - D. Final oral examination: Rules governing the final oral examination may be found in the Graduate School Handbook.
+The student must submit an Application for Final Examination in GRADFORMS and have this approved by his or her program and advisor at least two weeks before the proposed date.
+Exams can begin no earlier than 7:30am and no later than 3:30pm.
+Exams are scheduled for two hours and can only be held at an authorized campus location, Monday through Friday, any day the university is open.
 The following departmental rules and procedures also apply: the final oral examination is held after the dissertation has been approved by all members of the Dissertation Committee.
 The examination deals intensively with the field of the candidate's dissertation.
 The dissertation defense will be open to all members of the department and, space permitting, to the general public.
 The date will be announced in advance and a copy of the submitted dissertation will be made available to faculty and students for previous consultation.
 Only members of the Dissertation Committee are allowed to be present at the discussion of the candidate's performance and to participate in the decision about the outcome of the examination.
 The student is considered to have completed the final oral examination successfully only when the decision of the final oral examination committee is unanimously affirmative.